Academic Honesty in Online Courses

 The third part of the Honor Code explicitly states that both parties must cooperate to establish optimal conditions.
 Trust between students and faculty is key.
 Communicate with your students about the Honor Code and work with them to adjust your assessments, rubrics, and grading policies over time.

-- The Office of Community Standards has shared useful best practices for upholding the Honor Code during remote teaching.
+- Best practices for upholding the Honor Code during remote teaching, Office of Community Standards (2020).

 Beck, Victoria.
 2014.
 “Testing a Model to Predict Online Cheating—Much Ado about Nothing.”
 Active Learning in Higher Education 15 (1): 65–75. https://doi.org/10.1177/1469787413514646.